Nether Heyford: History

+Industrial revolution and Victorian era

-This century took us from Georgian to Victorian times.
-For Heyford it was an era of industrial development.
+For Heyford, the 19th century was an era of industrial development.
 The census of 1801 recorded a population 264 inhabitants.
 By 1891 it had grown to 750.

-In the late 1790s the canal had opened up as a means of transport for coal, lime, and bricks.
+In 1793, work had begun on the construction of the Grand Junction Canal, later to become the Grand Union Canal, and it opened late in the decade as a means of transport for coal, lime, and bricks.
 The railway was constructed in the 1830s.
 These two major developments enabled the movement of coal and iron ore, which in turn allowed the development of the furnaces and the brickworks during the second half or the century.
 The Furnace Lane area around the canal and railway became a major source of employment for villagers.
-Further details can be found below.

 At the other end of the village, by the river, there was the mill.
 This was occupied by the Cosford family from the late 1700s until the first world war.
 The current mill building was constructed in 1821 and later restored & extended in 1881.